hausgold/grape-jwt-authentication/README.md

 This gem is dedicated to easily integrate a JWT authentication to your [Grape](https://github.com/ruby-grape/grape) API.
-The real authentication functionality must be provided by the user and this makes this gem highy flexible on the JWT verification level.
+The real authentication functionality must be provided by the user and this makes this gem highly flexible on the JWT verification level.

 - [Installation](#installation)